salemmox1/Qemu-Vortax/README.md

 - 📦 Automatic decompression for archives
 - 🔁 Preset OS templates ready to boot
 - 🧠 **IMPROVED:** Strict mode auto-detects based on `boot_mode` selection.
+- 💥 Adding virtio-win to identify the qcow2 disk when installing from a Windows ISO
 - 👾 Fixable choice between UEFI and BIOS
 - ⏱️ Runtime limiter to control session length
 - 🌐 Cross-device access (Windows, macOS, Linux, Android)
 - 💾 Temporary QCOW2 storage for realistic disk simulation
 - ⚡ Boots in under 4–5 minutes depending on image size
+- 🤚 Auto set run time to 325 min if user make it more only when the upload input is set to (yes)
 ---

 ## 🛠️ Usage Guide